How Long Does It Take to Remineralize Teeth?

 Difference Between Remineralization vs. Demineralization

-Loss of minerals like calcium and phosphate from the enamel
+Definition Loss of calcium and phosphate from enamel Redeposit of lost minerals back into enamel structure

 What Our Patients Say